100 Sights in Milan, Italy (with Map and Images)

 54. Chiesa di Santa Maria delle Grazie al Naviglio

-The church of Santa Maria delle Grazie al Naviglio is a Roman Catholic church in Milan, Italy.
-It is located along the Naviglio Grande, in Alzaia Naviglio Grande 34, in the Porta Genova district, inside the Municipality 6.
+The church of Santa Maria delle Grazie al Naviglio is a Catholic place of worship in Milan.
+It is located along the Naviglio Grande, in Alzaia Naviglio Grande 34, in the Porta Genova district, inside Municipio 6.

 Wikipedia: Chiesa di Santa Maria delle Grazie al Naviglio (IT)